quantumquantara-arch/aureon/evercycle-codex/README.md

 The Codex is not prophecy and not mysticism.
 It is a structural language for recognizing recurring temporal patterns and understanding *where* a person, a system, or a civilization sits within its current arc.

-It provides a shared temporal grammar across the entire Quantara stack, enabling coherent time-based reasoning inside Aureon, NexLevelAI, Veyn, and AEI systems.
+It provides a shared temporal grammar across the entire Quantara stack, enabling coherent time-based reasoning inside Aureon.

 ## Why it matters